chetandkd11/Gemini-Ai-chatbot-project/README.md

 <h1>3.
 Scope</h1>
 ● API Key Management: Acquisition and secure storage of the Gemini Pro API key.
-● Development: Python application development for both textonly and chat format models.
+● Development: Python application development for both text only and chat format models.
 ● Testing: Comprehensive testing of the application to ensure functionality and performance.